Water as a Product

-The actions necessary to maximize these opportunities are innovations in water treatment technologies, reduced cost of water treatment, entities interested in accepting treated water, and laws and regulations that support beneficial reuse.
+The actions necessary to maximize these opportunities are innovations in water treatment technologies, reduced cost of water treatment, entities interested in accepting treated water, and laws and regulations that support beneficial reuse.1

 Produced Water industry trends

 Dedicated water staff is also becoming more necessary to improve water management, plan technical support, and maintain performance.
-Smart Technology that allows workers to manage their water systems remotely, and in real-time, is considered to be a game changer in this industry.
+Plug-and-play technology that allows workers to manage their water systems remotely, and in real-time, is considered to be a game changer in this industry.

 Top States in Water Production

 (Life Cycle of Produced Water with Regulatory Issues: Jill E. Cooper, JD.
 Slide 35)

 With every state having its own set of requirements, regulations, and permits, it is important for companies to follow the rules to a T. In some cases, awaiting approval from permits could take anywhere from a week to a year.